coenm/VersionedPdfGenerator/README.md

 ### Security Warning

 Using Microsoft/Word Interop, a security warning will be popped when such `INCLUDEPICTURE` field is updated and an 'unknown' url is fetched.
-This is the reason we use the Word Interop with visible set to true.
+This is the reason we use the Word Interop with visibility set to true.

 ## Examples